Turkish-held northern Cyprus set for election runoff | DW | 11.10.2020

 Read more: Coronavirus tears Greek and Turkish Cypriots apart — again

-The vote took place three days after Turkish troops sparked controversy by reopening public access to a fenced-off seaside ghost town that was abandoned when Turkey invaded Cyprus in 1974.
+The vote took place three days after Turkish troops sparked controversy by allowing public access to a fenced-off seaside ghost town that was abandoned when Turkey invaded Cyprus in 1974.

-That move sparked demonstrations in the majority Greek-speaking Republic of Cyprus, which rules the island's southern two thirds, separated from the north by a UN-patrolled buffer zone.
+That Varosha beach reopening sparked demonstrations in the majority Greek-speaking Republic of Cyprus, which rules the island's southern two thirds, separated from the north by a UN-patrolled buffer zone.

 Turkish troops moved in 46 years ago after a coup by supporters of a union with Greece.
 The island has been split ever since between an internationally-recognized Greek Cypriot government in the south and a breakaway north.